jmo84/table-view/README.md

 # table-view.js

 An automatic table updater written in standard JavaScript.
 Designed to be a compact solution for mobile devices.
-In its compressed form, the script weighs in at 8 kilobytes.
+In its compressed form, the script weighs in at just under 9 kilobytes.

 With search engine visibility in mind, the table can be initialized from its body's HTML.
 There's also an option for initializing it using a data variable; you may use an `Array` or `Object` as a data source.
 There's column sorting and styling, cell customization, pivot tables, paging, and automatic updating.